wavefrontHQ/docs/pages/doc/ui_dashboards.md

 * Each section is shown only if the condition is met, and invisible in the Jump To menu and the dashboard.
 * If the condition is met:
   - The Jump To menu shows a number to indicate how many conditional sections are displayed.
 Default color is grey.
-  - Hover text indicates that the section is conditional.
+  - A customizable tooltip indicates that the section is conditional.
+  - The number and tooltip also display next to the conditioinal section.

  The following JSON snippets shows dashboard attributes and dashboard sections to use for conditional sections.